When it comes to choosing treatment for anxiety, depression or some other mental illness, you have lots of choices. We hope you’ll choose Menninger.

 Sometimes, you might need intensive services for treatment-resistant depression or other mental health issues, yet not need inpatient treatment.
 For you, ketamine therapy or electroconvulsive therapy might be best.

-A recovery management service, Navigator is here to help those with an addiction or substance use disorder through their first 90 days after discharge from treatment.
+A case-management service, Navigator is here to help those with an addiction or substance use disorder or a mental health disorder through their first 90 days after discharge from treatment.

 Certified peer recovery specialists are available to support you on your recovery journey.